-To be coherent does not mean large-scale posters with code formulas that lead to an application page - a campaign that the Düsseldorf-based company Trivago recently carried out and which at most caused a mocking smile from the target group.
-Rather, it is about the way of all communication with potential applicants.
+Being coherent does not mean large-scale posters with code formulas that lead to an application page - a campaign that the Düsseldorf company Trivago recently carried out and which at most caused a sneering grin in the target group.
+Rather, it is about the overall way in which you communicate with potential applicants.

 There are investigations: For a study, the Center of Human Resources Information Systems (CHRIS) of the University of Bamberg together with the career platform Monster interviewed the top 1.000 companies and the 300 largest companies in the IT industry in Germany.
 The results were compared with the results of the usage behavior and the assessments of more than 2.800 candidates.